 At the coach’s discretion, players may be sent home at parent’s additional expense if they violate serious behavior rules related to drugs, drinking, illegal activities, tobacco products or having members of the opposite sex in rooms at any time.

 Team Activities: The coach will determine all soccer and non-soccer activities during the trip.

 Parents and players should remember that team activities take priority over any personal agendas you may have.

 Soccer trips are not vacations.
 Obviously having fun is a part of all trips but we must remember that soccer must remain the top priority at all times.

-Coaches travel and per diem: Coaches will be expected to travel and use the same lodging with their respective teams for away events.
+Coaches travel: Coaches will be expected to travel and use the same lodging with their respective teams for away events.
 Each coach attending an event is expected to eat with their group throughout the event.

 Bus tip – etiquette: $50-$75 per team